ory/kratos/docs/docs/concepts/identity-data-model.md

           "type": "string",
           "format": "email",

-          // This tells ORY Kratos that the field should be used as the "username" for the username+password flow.
+          // This tells Ory Kratos that the field should be used as the "username" for the username+password flow.
           // It is an extension to the regular JSON Schema vocabulary.
           "ory.sh/kratos": {
             "credentials": {